EddyVerbruggen/nativescript-plugin-firebase/docs/FIRESTORE.md

     });
 ```

+## Future work
-> Need something that's not supported yet?
+Need something that's not supported yet?
 Please open an Issue or PR 😚